Skip to main content

 Assessment Criteria:

 Final grade is combined of all grades.
 Highest grade – 10.
 1. Attendance – 10% 2.
 Activity during seminars, familiarity with materials provided in the required reading section –15% 3.
 In course multiple-choice test results –15% 4.
-Written reports and presentation – 40% 5.
+Written report and its presentation – 40% 5.
 Exam – 20%

 Final Examination (Full-Time):Exam (Written)